navipartner/npcore-partners/Documentation/public/retail/loyalty/howto/Loyalty setup.md

 - **Amount and Item Points Setup** - if selected, for items setup in the **Item Points Setup** page, the setup from that page will be used, and for the rest the setup from **Loyalty Setup** page will be used.

-5. Provide the **Amount Factor**, which determines how many pointes will be awarded per 1EUR spent.
+5. Provide the **Amount Factor**, which determines how many pointes will be awarded per 1 EUR spent.

 6. Define whether the points will be calculated on the amount with or without VAT in the **Amount Base** field.